avadavat/boolean-expressions/README.md

 ## Usage

-This package provides a `BooleanExpressions` class which parses the expression once and allows an unlimited number of evaluations on that expression.
+This package provides a `BooleanExpressions` class which parses an expression once and allows an unlimited number of evaluations on that expression.

 To parse an expression, instantiate a new instance of the `BooleanExpressions` class with the given expression.
 For example,
 ```